 Most internet browsers accept cookies automatically, but you can change the settings of your browser prevent automatic acceptance or erase them.

 You can find here more information:

-Personal Data is processed through electronic means and for the period which is strictly necessary in order to fulfill the scope for which such data was collected.
+The personal data identified above are processed with electronic means, for the period strictly necessary in order to fulfill the scope for which they was collected.